Adaptation of Underground Space

 - maintain a low profile within the community

-- Create "No-Nonsense" Business, Safety and Fire Practices and verify that they're in place.
+- Create "No-Nonsense" Business, Safety and Fire Practices and verify that

 - Record the temperature and humidity constantly.